General Assembly 2020 to be held online in October

 This year the Church of Scotland will take an unprecedented step when - amid the restrictions of the Covid-19 pandemic - the 2020 General Assembly will convene remotely during the evening of Friday 2 October and all day on Saturday 3 October.

 In previous years some 800 people would be converging on the Assembly Hall in Edinburgh.
 This year the Commissioners, Youth Representatives and Corresponding Members will take part remotely—from congregations and presbyteries around the country and indeed the world.
+Commissioners, Corresponding Members and Youth Representatives can sign in to the General Assembly Hub here.

 Only a small number of people will be in the Assembly Hall: those running the proceedings, those reporting to the Assembly and those livestreaming and recording the event.